Medicare Enrollment Periods

 |Switch from a Medicare Advantage plan that doesn’t offer prescription drug coverage to another Medicare Advantage plan that offers prescription drug coverage.|

 |Switch from a Medicare Advantage plan that offers prescription drug coverage to another Medicare Advantage plan that doesn’t offer prescription drug coverage.|

 |Stay with your current plan.|

-- To learn a bit more about me and my interest in Medicare, click on the “View profile” link below.
+- To learn a bit more about me and my background in Medicare, click on the “View profile” link below.

-- If you’d like to see some plans on your own, use the Compare Plans buttons on this page.
+- If you’d like to see some plan options on your own at your own convenience, use the Compare Plans button on this page.